 HOW DO WE FIX IT?

-As an athlete competing in the sport of Olympic weightlifting for over a decade, I wholeheartedly understand the drive most of us have to train despite having the aches and pains.
+As an athlete competing in the sport of Olympic weightlifting for over a decade, I wholeheartedly understand the drive most of us have to train despite having aches and pains.
 Fortunately, I been able to merge my passion for barbell training with my education in physical therapy to help you become as efficient as possible in treating this injury.
 Contrary to the general advice of your local doctor, not everyone has to completely stop training to fix this problem.
-It all depends on where you are on the injury continuum we just described.

 However, if the body does not respond well to this modification in training with the addition of corrective exercises or the pain has been on-going for more than a few months (meaning your injury may now be in the “degenerative” phase) it is highly recommended to cease training and consult with your local sports physical therapist or an orthopedic specialist (MD or DO).

 Exercise is the best treatment for any type of tendon pain.
 Period.
 If you have visited with a doctor or other medical practitioner that recommends injections or other “passive” treatments like electrotherapy or scraping techniques as the main mode of treatment, you went to the wrong person.
 While these treatments may decrease your pain in the short-term, they will not be helpful in the long-term as they do not address why your tendon became injured in the first place.
 You must strengthen the tendon and improve its ability tolerate load.